parkar10/accident_detection/README.md

 # accident_detection
-Real Time Detecting accident from CCTV videos using CNN Inception-v3 model is used for transfer learning Accuracy obtained is 91.11
+Real Time Detecting accident from CCTV videos using CNN \n Inception-v3 model is used for transfer learning \n Accuracy obtained is 91.11%